 When moving with kids one way to help them make a smooth transition is to prepare them regarding what to expect in the new environment.
 Do an online exploration of your new community.
 Research up restaurants, amusement parks, and clubs like the YMCA in your new community.
 Make your child part of this process.
 When they see pictures of the new surroundings they acclimatize a lot quicker.
 When they understand that there will be familiar activities available to them at their new home they feel comforted.
 If possible drive them down to the new town and city and show them around.
 Take them to the church and introduce them to the priest.
 Little things like this make a lot of difference when moving with kids.

 Arrange for a farewell party for your kids.
-Spending time with their old friends and exchanging addresses and contact details gives children a sense of control and serves to provide a connect for them when they go about adjusting to their new environment.
+Spending time with their old friends and exchanging addresses and contact details give children a sense of control and serve to provide a connection for them when they go about adjusting to their new environment.